rpm5099/mfawesome/README.md

 ## MFAWESOME_CONFIG

 The environment variable `MFAWESOME_CONFIG`, if set, will be used as the path to the config file.
-If the file does not exist or is invalid and exception will be raised
+If the file does not exist or is invalid an exception will be raised.

 ## MFAWESOME_PWD

 The environment variable `MFAWESOME_PWD`, if set, will be used as the password to decrypt secrets.
 An attempt to decrypt or export secrets will still request that the password be entered for validation.

-:zap:  ***NOTE:*** *It is recommended to only store your password this way on machines that you trust.  nvironment variables can be logged.*
+:zap:  ***NOTE:*** *It is recommended to only store your password this way on machines that you trust.
+Environment variables can be logged.*

 ## MFAWESOME_LOGLEVEL